hashtag-squirrel/hashtagsheep-blog/app/src/content/blog/woodworking-101-part3.md

 Ah yes, clamps.
 Another rabbit hole.. and yes, I'll write a dedicated post on this too.

 For starters, go with quick clamps (also called one-hand clamps).
 They're available in a wide range of lengths: short ones for small boxes, longer ones for panels and frames.
 Some models come with clever features like reversible heads (to switch between clamping and spreading) or rotating jaws for odd angles.
 Super versatile, and great for almost any beginner project.
 I'd recommend starting with **four**, that's usually enough for small to medium projects.
-My most-used size is 30 (12 inches).
+My most-used size is 30 cm (12 inches).
 Don't buy the absolute cheapest ones, they often use softer steel, which can cause the clamps to flex or get stuck.
 Others don't apply enough pressure, or worse, they might suddenly spring open when you least expect it.
 Spending a bit more for a reputable brand like [Bessey](https://besseytools.com/en-us/bessey-tools-north-america/products/clamping-tools/one-handed-clamps/ehk-trigger-clamp) or [IRWIN](https://www.irwintools.com/product/1964717/quick-grip-medium-duty-one-handed-bar-clamps?tid=578181) is absolutely worth it (starting at 15 EUR/USD).

 There's a saying: *you can never have too many clamps*.
-That's definitely true when it comes to owning theml...
+That's definitely true when it comes to owning them...
 I've yet to hear anyone complain about having extra clamps lying around.
 But when you're actually applying pressure, too much clamping force can do more harm than good.
-More on that in the mentioned future post, where I'll go into types of clamps, best on how to apply the right amount of pressure, and a few tips on getting it just right.
+More on that in the mentioned future post, where I'll go into types of clamps, how to apply the right amount of pressure, and a few tips on getting it just right.
 For now, just remember: **tight is good, but tighter isn't always better**.

 Also worth mentioning: if someone in your family or circle still has some old handscrew clamps or wooden clamps, ask if you can adopt them.
 They're still incredibly useful for delicate or oddly shaped workpieces.